Both AMRs and AVGs are efficient automated goods transportation systems

 In addition to AMRs and AGVs, there are two other automated goods transportation systems on the market that are often found in warehouses with a high degree of automation and product movement:

 • Conveyors.
 Conveyors consist of a set of rollers that carry the load and propel it along a circuit.
 The system is equipped with electric motors that move the unit loads in a safe, controlled way.
-They work by means of the warehouse control system (WCS), which is responsible for executing the movements and following the orders given by the WMS.

-Both automated transportation systems can be integrated with various elements (roller, chain, turntable, and vertical conveyors, among others) that combine or connect different areas in the facility, according to the load handling needs.
+Both automated transportation systems can be integrated with various elements (roller, chain, turntable and vertical conveyors, among others) that combine or connect different areas in the facility, according to the load handling needs.

 AGV vs. AMR: which is better?

-All in all, the factors that really determine which automated transportation system is best are those having to do with the company’s objective, scope of application, and logistics planning.
+All in all, the factors that really determine which automated transportation system is best are those having to do with the company’s objective, scope of application and logistics planning.
 AGVs and AMRs both have their strengths and weaknesses, so depending on the application and environment, one of them will be the most appropriate.

 In other words, if the project requires long trips with various routes that don’t always follow the same pattern, or the centre has multiple obstacles, AMRs are the most suitable.
 An example of this is the new warehouse of Normagrup, the leading Spanish firm in the emergency lighting market.
 Our company equipped the centre with an automated storage and retrieval system (AS/RS) connected to the production lines by four autonomous intelligent vehicles (AIVs).
 Every time a kit is assembled, Easy WMS notifies the software that runs the AMR for a vehicle to pick up the kit and bring it to the production line that requires it.